Tag Archives: Alice Wise

 • Peconic Land Trust, “which is dedicated to conserving Long Island’s working farms and natural lands.”

 According to the CCE, “Long Island has been designated as a sole-source aquifer region by the U.S. EPA.
 This means that 100% of our drinking water supply comes from underground.
-The almost 3 million residents on our island are completely dependent on groundwater as our freshwater supply.
+The almost 3 million residents on our island are completely dependent on groundwater as our fresh water supply.
 The Lloyd aquifer is the deepest and cleanest source of drinking water on Long Island.”
 Larry Perrine says, quite bluntly, that with respect to agriculture, “there is, of course, the question of where the line gets drawn, especially with respect to a community’s sole-source water supply—as is the case in Long Island—the protection of which is of pre-eminent concern.”

 Further to that, Perrine pointed out, “The Long Island Sustainable Winegrowing program will include on its Web site materials to help the public better understand what sustainable farming is and how it helps protect the community and its drinking water.
 The reason this must be done is that too many people come to conclusions based on the easiest and most available informational sources, which often are not reliable, fact-checked, or accurate, but often sensationalize the news.
 Such sources include TV, the Web, and newspapers.
 We wish to provide science-based and factual information that can be readily understood by the concerned public.”